microsoft/Kusto-Query-Language/doc/hashfunction.md

 ---
 title: hash() - Azure Data Explorer
-description: This article describes hash() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the hash() function to return the hash value of the input. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # hash()